cold-flatwhite/FinalProject2024/README.md

 - **Update**: Providers can accept or reject orders, which updates the order status.
 Clients can also update their orders, such as canceling them.
 - **Delete**: Delete order documents when the order is canceled by the client.

+## These functionalities are added in this iteration2:
+- **Authentication**:  Added forgot password functionality, allowing users to reset their passwords via email.
+Implemented all other authentication-related functionalities, including password visibility toggling, user registration, and error handling during the authentication process.
+- **Camera use**: Integrated Expo Image Picker to allow users to upload or take profile pictures.
+Added functionality to store and retrieve profile images from Firebase Storage.
+Developed the ImageManager component to handle image picking and uploading, with permission handling for camera access.
+- **Location use**:Implemented location tracking using Expo Location and Google Maps API, Added functionality to display user or provider locations on an interactive map.
+- **External API use**: Google places, change the coordinates to readable address, and GooglePlacesAutocomplete.

 ## Current State of the Application
 We have implemented user registration, login, profile management, provider registration, order creation, order management functionalities, image management, location services, and notification scheduling.